Sport in Northern Ireland: Cricket

 Ireland went on to win the 2009 ICC World Cup Qualifier, securing their place in the 2011 Cricket World Cup and ODI status for the next four years.
-At the World Cup, they made history by stunning heavily favoured England in pool play with the largest successful run chase in World Cup history, led by the fastest century in World Cup history from Kevin O'Brien.
+At the World Cup, they made history by beating a heavily favoured England in pool play with the largest successful run chase in World Cup history, led by the fastest century in World Cup history from Kevin O'Brien.

-On the 22nd of June 2017, Ireland was awarded Test status following a five-year fight, becoming the eleventh team to have Test status.
+On 22 June 2017, Ireland was awarded Test status following a five-year fight, becoming the eleventh team to have Test status.
 Ireland's first Test match was at home to Pakistan in May 2018, losing by 5 wickets after being forced to follow on.
 After a tour to Afghanistan, Ireland faced England in a four-day Test match at Lord's in July 2019, bowling England out for 85 before losing by 143 runs.
 Ireland's second innings, in which they were bowled out for 38 in 15.4 overs, was the lowest completed innings in the history of Lord's.

 In November 2019, the Irish cricket team qualified for the 2020 T20 World Cup, to be held in Australia.

 Motorsport

-Northern Ireland is well known as being a centre for motorcycle road racing: two international races are held in the province, the North West 200 and the Ulster Grand Prix.
+Northern Ireland is known as being a centre for motorcycle road racing, staging International and Irish National races.

+Two international races, the North West 200 and the Ulster Grand Prix, were previously held in Northern Ireland.
+However, due to financing and sponsorship issues affecting the Ulster Grand Prix, the future of the meeting continues to remain open to question, with the last running of the event occurring in 2019.
+Consequently, as of 2024, only the North West 200 features on the International Road Racing calendar.

+Irish National meetings comprise the Cookstown 100 and the Armoy Road Races.
+Formerly the calendar also included the Tandragee 100, the Enniskillen Road Races and the Mid-Antrim 150.

 Road racer Joey Dunlop was voted as Northern Ireland's greatest ever sportsperson in a Belfast Telegraph poll, ahead of footballer George Best.
-During his career he took five consecutive Formula I World Championships, 26 Isle of Man TTs, 13 wins at the North West 200 and 24 victories at the Ulster GP, and attracted support from both the Protestant and Catholic communities.
+During his career, Dunlop took five consecutive Formula I World Championships, 26 Isle of Man TTs, 13 wins at the North West 200 and 24 victories at the Ulster GP, and attracted support from both the Protestant and Catholic communities.
 In addition, his brother Robert and nephews Michael and William have also been successful road racers, with all three taking multiple wins at the North West 200 and Ulster GP and Robert and Michael also taking several TT victories.

 Other notable road racers from the province include Phillip McCallen, who took 11 TT wins, including four in one week in 1996, five wins out of six races at the 1992 North West 200, five wins on one day at the 1996 Ulster GP, as well as the Macau Grand Prix, and Ryan Farquhar, another multiple winner at the TT, North West 200 and Ulster GP, who took a total of 384 wins during his career.